chaukhoa97/portfolio-v2/docs/Extras/interview.md

 #### Features

 - **JSX**: HTML-based template syntax coming with JS functionalities.
-- Easy to reuse components.
+- Component-based: They manage their own state and can be reused anywhere to make more complex UIs.
 - Support **Server-side rendering**.

 ### Docs